Luming-L/Project/PeakRecall.md

 We will generate a new BedGraph file to store the lambda.

 # Step 6: Compare ChIP/ATAC signal and local lambda to get the scores in pvalue or qvalue
-the ATAC-seq signal at each genomic location stored in BedGraph will be tested against the lambda  with Poisson distribution.
+The ChIP-seq/ATAC-seq signal at each genomic location stored in BedGraph will be tested against the local lambda with Poisson distribution.
 The score in the output file is -log10(p-value)s or -log10(q-value)s (according to the option `-m`) for each location.
 The main function `callpeak` by default uses 0.05 as q-value (minimum FDR) cutoff to call significant regions.
 So in our case, we set `-m qpois` in `bdgcmp` and `-c 1.301` in `bdgpeakcall`.
 ```bash
 macs2 bdgcmp -t CTCF_ChIP_200K_filterdup.pileup.bdg -c local_lambda.bdg -m qpois -o CTCF_ChIP_200K_qvalue.bdg